FoundationDB/fdb-kubernetes-operator/docs/design/process_group_status.md

 word "instance", which has additional design challenges.
-There will be a 1:1 relationship between a process group and a pod, in the healthy state, but there will be times where a process group does not have a pod, in which case the operator will create on.
+There will be a 1:1 relationship between a process group and a pod, in the healthy state, but there will be times where a process group does not have a pod, in which case the operator will create one.
 The term "process" will refer to a single fdbserver process managed by the operator.
 In configurations where we are running multiple storage servers on a single disk, the pod will be represented by a single process group, with multiple fdbserver processes within it.